Qubes-Community/Contents/docs/common-tasks/opening-urls-in-vms.md

 Note again that `qvm-open-in-vm dstVM` can be replaced by a user written wrapper with custom logic for selecting a specific dstVM depending on the URL/file type, site level of trust, ...

-**Caveat**: if dom0 default permissions are set to allow without user confirmation applications can leak data through the URL name despite `srcVM`'s restrictive firewall (you may notice that an URL has been open in `dstVM` but it would be too late).
+**Caveat**: if dom0 default permissions are set to allow without user confirmation applications can leak data through URLs despite `srcVM`'s restrictive firewall (you may notice that an URL has been open in `dstVM` but it would be too late).

 "Semi-permanent" named dispVMs